What’s the Difference Between Armalite AR-10a and AR-10b Rifles?

 ARMALITE MAGAZINE CATCHES

 Differences among the three Magazine Catches can be seen in the shape of the boss on the right end of each catch.
-(This is the boss that engages the cutout in the magazine body in order to retain the magazine in the lower receiver.)
+(This is the boss that engages the magazine body’s cut out to retain the magazine in the lower receiver.)

 The M15 and AR-10B Magazine Catches are similar in design.
 However, the magazine catch boss on the M15 Magazine Catch has a chamfer on its lower side (shown in red above), whereas the AR-10B boss lacks that chamfer.

 The AR-10A Magazine Catch is easy to differentiate from the other two.
-Note that the boss on the right end of the AR-10A Magazine Catch is rounded on its outer end.
+Note that the boss on the AR-10A Magazine Catch’s right end is rounded on its outer end.

 ARMALITE AR-10 UPPER RECEIVER DIFFERENCES

-The M15 Upper Receiver is obviously smaller than the two AR-10 Upper Receivers, so there should be no confusion with them.
+The M15 Upper Receiver is obviously smaller than the two AR-10 Upper Receivers, so there should be no confusion.

 ARMALITE AR-10 LOWER RECEIVER DIFFERENCES